serverless/extensions/README.md

 Consider EXT as a natural evolution of Infrastructure-as-Code.

-EXT runs **Extensions**.
+EXT runs Extensions.
 An Extension is logic for provisioning and automating use-cases, encapsulated in a container.
 Thanks to containerization, you can use and create Extensions written in any language, and compose them together via their inputs and outputs.

 # Quick-Start